The Plan (2015 film)

 The Plan (ದಿ ಪ್ಲಾನ್) is a 2015 Indian Kannada suspense thriller film written and directed by Keerthi in his debut, and produced by Ashok Shetty.
-The cast includes Ananth Nag, Kousthubh Jayakumar, Hemanth, Sriram, Jagadish, Sanath, Gauthami, Harish Roy, and Ramesh Bhat.
+The cast includes Ananth Nag, Sanath S, Kousthubh Jayakumar, Hemanth, Sriram, Jagadish, Gauthami, Harish Roy, and Ramesh Bhat.
 The film's background score is done by Surender Sodhi.

 Plot

 Three youngsters are sent to Madikeri District Prison for their crime by district court for a crime.
 The prisoners explore the option of escape from the prison with detail plan.
 How they succeed and deal with strict jailer?